Special Ops Tactical Fitness | Patrol Officer Tactical Fitness | Firefighter Tactical Fitness | Pass Your PT Test | Pass the ACFT

-If you work in law enforcement, corrections, firefighting, or any branch of the military, a physical fitness test (also known as a PT test) is a reality you're going to have to deal with at some point.
-Luckily, we've all been trained since an early age how to deal with tests, right?
-Wait until the last minute, then cram like crazy.
-Unfortunately, while this works for short-term mental tests, it's not so great when it comes to displaying genuine physical competency.
+If you work in law enforcement, corrections, firefighting, or any branch of the military, passing a physical fitness test (also known as a PT test) is going to be a reality.
+Luckily, we've all been trained since an early age on how to deal with tests: Wait until the last minute, then cram like crazy, right?
+While this might work for short-term mental tests, it's not so great when it comes to displaying genuine physical competency.

-So, is the only solution to simply drill the three or four movements making up your test, day in and day out, until you lose your mind or break something?
+So, is the only solution to drill the three or four movements making up your test, day in and day out, until you lose your mind or break something?
 Some people might take that approach, but thankfully, there is another way.
-If you're not quite up to the minimum standards for your required PT test, I would focus on developing the requisite strength the standards truly represent in other ways.
+If you're not quite up to the minimum standards for your required PT test, focus on developing the requisite strength in other ways.

-This is the basic program I recommend to my clients in this situation.
-You can remain on this program as long as needed, but I recommend you take a week off every 4-6 weeks.
-In the middle of your rest week, test yourself against your standards, and adjust the program based on what needs more focus.
+I recommend this basic program to my clients in this situation.
+You can remain on this program for as long as needed, but I recommend you take a week off every 4-6 weeks.
+In the middle of your rest week, test yourself and adjust the program based on what you believe needs more focus.

 There's No Substitute for Strength

-PT tests (with the exception of the CPAT used in structure fire) are made up of a battery of standard calisthenics exercises and potentially one or two more tests specific to your job, like the pack test or a waist-circumference measurement.
+PT tests are typically made up of a battery of standard calisthenics exercises plus potentially a few tests specific to your job.
 Each of the movements will require a different approach to training.
 Here's how we'll approach the big movements individually.

-Ladders are often confused with pyramids, where you work up to a top set before working your way back down: 1,2,3,4,3,2,1.
+Ladders are often confused with pyramids, where you work up to a top set before working your way back down (e.g., 1,2,3,4,3,2,1).
 I prefer ladders, which allow for a larger total volume of work during a training period, since after your hardest set, you drop all the way back to the easiest.
-Pyramids will have you perform another hard set after your hardest effort, which will add a lot more fatigue and limit the number of times you can repeat the technique within a workout or training week.

-Sit-ups Strengthen Without Sit-ups, Then Test With Them
+Sit-ups: Strengthen Without Them, Then Test with Them

-Sit-ups take a lot of abuse these days, but I wouldn't count on the armed forces switching over to the plank any time soon.
-So while you can't escape the old standard, you can definitely build your base with other movements and see benefit in the test.
+While you can't escape the old standard, you can build your base with other movements and see benefits in the test.
 In fact, any movement that strengthens the abs will have carryover to the sit-up.

 Test the sit-up during your rest weeks, but train the abs with other movements the rest of the time.
-Personally, I think two classic gymnastics movements, the hollow rock and hollow hold, are ideal choices here.
-Both will also help your pull-ups.
+Personally, I think the hollow-body rock and hollow-body hold are ideal choices here.
 You'll also balance every set of ab exercises with a set of another movement targeting the back side of the core.

 On your march day, add about 10 percent of your body weight to a pack or vest.
 You can either walk a course of 3-4 miles as quickly as you can, or walk for an hour covering as much distance as possible.
-Either way, walk like you have a purpose, because this isn't meant to be a stroll.
-Add 5 pounds each week as long as you're comfortable(ish).
+Add 5 pounds each week as needed.

 You will be performing various hangs at the end of each training session.
-The hangs will strengthen all of the muscles needed to complete the pull-up.
-If you dedicate time to completing the hangs with good form, you will quickly own your first pull-up.
-I guarantee it.
+The hangs will strengthen the muscles needed to complete a pull-up.
+If you dedicate time to doing the hangs with good form, you will quickly own your first pull-up.

 Don't be afraid to switch to an easier hanging progression for your second or third set it you don't think you can maintain good form.
 You will progress rapidly by accumulating time under tension and not simply falling off the bar.
 Pick any of these variations, based on what you can handle for 30 seconds: